jlgerber/cpp_happy_fun_time/session_02/session02.md

 ### Declaration

-when you name a variable and define its type, that is a declaration.
+When you name a variable and define its type, that is a declaration.

-example
+#### Example

 ```
 int foo;
 ```